Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Introduction

+and, following \cite{sariev2023b}, the process $(X_n)_{n\geq1}$ is a member of the class of \textit{measure-valued \Polya sequences} (MVPS).
+We might expect from \eqref{intro:equation:dirichlet:prediction}, where $R_x=\delta_x$, that the only exchangeable processes having predictive rules \eqref{intro:equation:prediction} will be exchangeable MVPSs, in which case \cite{sariev2023b} provides a complete description of their prior distributions.
+In particular, it would follow from Theorem 3.13 in \cite{sariev2023b} that when $\mathbb{X}$ is countable or $R$ is dominated by $\nu$, the exchangeable sequence $(X_n)_{n\geq1}$ has a Dirichlet process mixture prior (see Section \ref{section:preliminaries:mvps}).
+Our main result, Theorem \ref{result:main}, states that this is indeed the case, but the proof is fundamentally different from that for \eqref{intro:equation:dirichlet:prediction}, making extensive use of the measure-valued nature of \eqref{intro:equation:prediction} as the theory of random partitions is generally not available.

 The rest of the paper is structured as follows.
-In the next section, we discuss MVPSs and provide notation that will be used later on.
-Theorem \ref{result:main} is stated in Section \ref{section:results} along with two other sufficientness postulates that generalize \eqref{intro:equation:johnson_sufficientness} for the case when $\mathbb{X}$ is finite.
-The proof of Theorem \ref{result:main} is postponed to Section \ref{section:proof}.
+In the next section, we introduce MVPSs and provide notation that will be used later on.
+Theorem \ref{result:main} is stated in Section \ref{section:results} along with a ``pure'' sufficientness postulate for exchangeable MVPSs that does not assume a particular analytic form for the predictive distributions, as does \eqref{intro:equation:prediction}.
+In addition, we provide two other sufficientness postulates that generalize \eqref{intro:equation:johnson_sufficientness} for the case when $\mathbb{X}$ is finite.
+Proofs are postponed to Section \ref{section:proof}.